Eivind Liland

 Swarm64

 Co-founded Swarm64.
 We built FPGA-based hardware that accelerated database computation — massively parallel, deployed in the cloud.
 Partnered with Intel and Xilinx.
-Acquired by ServiceNow.
+Acquired by ServiceNow in 2021.

 Orbital Machines